ImperialCollegeLondon/pnflow/src/pnm/pnextract/README.md

-﻿##  pnextract -- (Conventional) pore-network extraction
+﻿##  pnextract -- (classical) pore-network extraction

 This code extracts a conventional pore network from a micro-CT image.
 It is a re-write of the maximal-ball network extraction algorithm by [Dong and Blunt, 2009].
-It is used as a base for the generalized network extraction code [Raeini, Bijeljic and Blunt 2017].
-It does not contain the modules for extracting the generalized network (corner elements) though.
+It is used as a base for the generalized network extraction code [Raeini, Bijeljic and Blunt 2017], sponsored by [TOTAL].
+However, here the modules for extracting the generalized network elements (corners) are not included.
-The network parameters has been calibrated to reproduce single-phase flow properties, and water-wet relative permeability curves of a set of sandstone rocks.
+The network parameters has been calibrated to reproduce single-phase flow properties, and water-wet relative permeability for a set of sandstone rocks.
+The code uses a new scale-independent shape factor definition to characterize pores and throats, published in [Bultreys et al. 2018].

 ### Instructions